SethMMorton/secret-santa/README.md

 Mel     ==> Molly
 ```

-Each time you run the results will be different, so don't expect to get the
+Each time you run the program the results will be different, so don't expect to
-above results.
+get the above results should you use this exact example.